IAMconsortium/nomenclature/doc/source/index.rst

 Those two tasks are carried out by two classes:

 #.
-The **DataStructureDefinition** class handles the validation of scenario data.
-It
+The :class:`DataStructureDefinition` class handles the validation of scenario data.
-   contains data templates for *variables* (including units) and *regions* to be used in a model comparison or scenario exercise following the IAMC data format.
+   It contains data templates for *variables* (including units) and *regions* to be used in a model comparison or scenario exercise following the IAMC data format.

 #.
-The **RegionProcessor** class carries out renaming and aggregation based on information given in model mapping files.
+The :class:`RegionProcessor` class carries out renaming and aggregation based on
+   information given in model mapping files.

 A starting point on how to use these two classes with existing data templates and model mappings can be found in :ref:`getting-started`.